 Most sources incorrectly claim Dorothy Alison won BAFTA awards for Mandy (1952) and Reach for the Stars (1956), cross referencing each other as a source, in the usual Internet fashion.
 The truth is that she was nominated both times, a great honour in itself, but did not win.
 She was nominated in 1953 as Most Promising Newcomer for Mandy, but lost to Claire Bloom for Limelight.
 In 1957 she was nominated as best British Actress for Reach for the Stars, but lost to Virginia McKenna for A Town Like Alice.
 All of this can be easily verified on BAFTA’s own website.

 - Films & TV.
 A number of Dorothy Alison’s films are available on DVD, including her Australian mini-series.
-Several are currently mounted on US social media websites.
+Several are currently mounted on websites,.
 These include:

 - Elsa Chauvel (1973) My Life with Charles.
 Shakespeare Head Press, Sydney

 - Brian McFarlane (Ed) (2003) The Encyclopedia of British Film.
 BFI-Methuen

 - J.P.
 Wearing (2014) The London stage 1950-1959 : a calendar of productions, performers, and personnel.
 Rowman and Littlefield

 - Picture Show and Film Pictorial (Magazine) Nov 16, 1957.
 Author’s collection.